shmorri/docs-casa-prod/3.1.4/source/developer/intro-plugin.md

 ##### BaseLdapPerson

-The class `org.gluu.credmanager.core.ldap.BaseLdapPerson` represents an entry in the *people* LDAP branch, that is, one with `objectClass=gluuPerson`.
+The class `org.gluu.casa.core.ldap.BaseLdapPerson` represents an entry in the *people* LDAP branch, that is, one with `objectClass=gluuPerson`.
 It only exposes LDAP attributes `inum` and `uid` so you might extend this class and add the attributes your plugin needs to handle.
 Note that field attributes, getter and setter methods may require annotations so that the framework automatically populates and/or persists values appropriately and also execute searches successfully.

-For an example on `BaseLdapPerson` derivation, check Gluu Casa [Person](https://github.com/GluuFederation/casa/tree/version_3.1.4/app/src/main/java/org/gluu/credmanager/core/ldap/Person.java) class which in addition to `BaseLdapPerson` fields, handles `givenName`, `sn`, and `memberOf` attributes.
+For an example on `BaseLdapPerson` derivation, check Gluu Casa [Person](https://github.com/GluuFederation/casa/tree/version_3.1.4/app/src/main/java/org/gluu/casa/core/ldap/Person.java) class which in addition to `BaseLdapPerson` fields, handles `givenName`, `sn`, and `memberOf` attributes.
 This class is not available in `casa-shared`.

 ##### oxCustomScript

-The class `org.gluu.credmanager.core.ldap.oxCustomScript` models an entry in the *scripts* LDAP branch, in other words, a representation of a Gluu custom interception script.
+The class `org.gluu.casa.core.ldap.oxCustomScript` models an entry in the *scripts* LDAP branch, in other words, a representation of a Gluu custom interception script.
 This class is useful for plugins working with authentication methods since those are parameterized via the configuration properties of scripts.
 You will find method `Utils.scriptConfigPropertiesAsMap` useful for easily reading a script properties set.

 ## Anatomy of a plugin